vendasta/content-style-guide/04-grammar-and-mechanics.md

 Use a colon (rather than an ellipsis, em dash, or comma) to offset a list.

 - Erin ordered 3 kinds of donuts: glazed, chocolate, and pumpkin.

-You can also use a colon to join 2 related phrases.
-If a complete sentence follows the colon, capitalize the 1st word.

-- I was faced with a dilemma: I wanted a donut, but I’d just eaten a bagel.

 #### Commas